DanielGaull/cortex/README.md

 Due to pass-by-reference semantics and the benefits of bundle functions, it is recommended to use bundles in most cases.
 Structs should only be used for small, inexpensive types of data.
 Currently, defining functions on a struct does not exist.

-For bundle functions, you must provide either "&this" or "&mut this" as the first argument to specify whether the value must be mutable or not.
+For bundle functions, you must provide either `&this` or `&mut this` as the first argument to specify whether the value must be mutable or not.
 You can call "immutable" functions on mutable values, but you cannot call "mutable" functions on immutable values.

 #### Indexing
 There are a few special bundle functions.
 Cortex features *index syntax*, allowing for things like so: